(Added at v1.2)

 - Click OK to close the window.

-- To modify the existing attribute filters, click the small edit icon to open the Configure Stream Attribute Filter window.
+- To modify the existing attribute filters, click the small edit button to open the Configure Stream Attribute Filter window.

 - Repeat step 2–6 to configure other stream layers in the table.